 A woman with a single white feather headdress, wearing a gold dress, a bracelet on her right wrist and two bracelets on her left arm, now enters from the right--and she would be intended to "double" the woman with the white feather who had passed earlier when the subject of who was paying for the drinks came up, but the headband holding this woman's feather is slimmer and it passes under the back bun of her hair rather than above it.
 She looks as though she may even possibly be the young woman who was in the bath, having the same build, but we're intentionally not given an opportunity to see her face, her back to us as she quickly continues on.

-We see on the bottom rear of her dress a seeming red crown/feather or hand print as if someone had patted her bottom.
+We see on the bottom rear of her dress a seeming red crown/feather design that resembles as if someone had patted her bottom.
 An allusion to a bloody handprint?
-If we return to the crossfade from room 237 to the boiler room, we see that a square of dark carpeted area of the room had obscured briefly the same area of Wendy's dress.
+If we return to the crossfade from Room 237 to the boiler room, we see that a square of dark carpeted area of the room had obscured briefly the same area of Wendy's dress.
 I only pick this out as being potentially significant as this was when Danny entered the room where he would be choked (resulting in the red hand print on his throat) and later, with the scene of the individual in the "bear" costume, the bottom is cut out revealing his rear, much like a drop seat.

 The placement of the design on the seat of her dress is, one must admit, most unusual.